Karagul/mars/README.md

 ## About

-This program exploits some major deficiencies in the user account protocol of Zero Hedge, a financial news web site.
+This program exploits some major deficiencies in the user account protocol of Zero Hedge, a financial news web site, in order to retrieve account information.

 Zero Hedge user accounts are given a specific identification number when they are created.
 This number system is based on the chronology of account creation.